gmc-code/PC-Microbit-Extension/docs/class_games/lights_out.rst

 | The on/off lights are stored as a 2D list of 1s and 0s.
 | In order to make the moves, the XOR operator, ^, is used.
 | The bitwise xor operator returns 1 if the bits are different; 0 if the same.
-| Note, bitwise operations on integers convert the integers to binary, carry out the bitwise operation, convert the binary number back to an integer and retrun the integer.
+| Note, bitwise operations on integers convert the integers to binary, carry out the bitwise operation, convert the binary number back to an integer and return the integer.

 | The code below shows the different possible results from using the bitwise XOR, ^, and the assignment operator, ^=, for 0s and 1s.